mazh-jarvis/big-data/spark/README.md

 ### Shared variables

-A workaround for closures, which should be avoided in cluster mode if the closure is used after the scope(leads to unpredictable results).
+A workaround for closures, which should be avoided in cluster mode since the variable(s) are copied across executors(leads to unpredictable results).

 * Broadcast variables
 * Accumulator